aelkouhen/aelkouhen.github.io/_posts/cockroachdb-ai/2026-04-20-cockroachdb-ai-rag.md

 ## The State of the Art of RAG

+RAG has evolved through three distinct generations, each addressing the limitations of the last. **Naive RAG** established the foundational retrieve-then-generate pattern — simple, fast, and effective for straightforward lookups, but brittle when queries require connecting facts across multiple documents. **Graph RAG** replaced flat vector chunks with a structured knowledge graph, enabling global sensemaking across large corpora at the cost of higher latency and indexing expense. **Agentic RAG** pushed further still, embedding autonomous agents that plan, retrieve iteratively, invoke external tools, and self-correct — trading predictability for the ability to tackle genuinely open-ended, multi-step reasoning tasks.

+Choosing between them is not a matter of "newer is better" — it is a question of matching the paradigm to the query complexity, latency budget, and cost envelope of your specific use case.
+The sections below break down each approach so you can make that call with confidence.

 <div style="position:relative;padding-bottom:56.25%;height:0;overflow:hidden;">
   <iframe src="https://www.youtube.com/embed/zZFQ4co4HzY" title="CockroachDB for AI/ML: LLMs and RAG" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen style="position:absolute;top:0;left:0;width:100%;height:100%;"></iframe>
 </div>